zloeber/PSModuleBuild/README.md

 `.\Build.ps1`

 This will go throught he process of combining the source files, populating the exportable functions, creating online help files, formatting the code, analyzing the script, and more.
 If everything builds without errors you will see the results populated in the release directory in two areas:
-1. In the release directory in a folder with the same name as the module
+1. In the release directory in a folder with the same name as the module (which is best practice btw)
 2. In the release directory in a folder with the version number of the release.

 **Note**: *If you run the build process again it will overwrite the version and current directory.*